 Sample Merrell sneakers that feature this technology: Merrell Freewheel Lace, Merrell Berner Shift Lace

 Sneakers, in general, vary in fit in size from one brand to another.
 Often, sneakers of the same brand still show discrepancies regarding size and fit depending on several factors such as the shoe’s overall profile, its utilized materials and technologies, or its design origin and construction.
 These are primarily the reasons why we read contrasting and inconsistent reviews from purchasers on how a specific shoe model fits their feet.

-To give you a gist of the fit and sizing of Merrell sneakers, we compiled below some useful information:
+To give you a gist of the fit and sizing of men's Merrell shoes and women's Merrell shoes, we compiled below some useful information:

 - Merrell sneakers are typically true to size, which means that they fit right out of the box.
 You don’t have to size up or down from your usual shoe size.